lie16/ottodot/README.md

 - Implement Redis distributed locking for multi-region database scaling.
 - Webhook-driven asynchronous payment fulfillment with idempotent event deduplication.
 - Automated email/SMS notification queues for parents upon confirmed enrollment.
+- Actual payment integration with refund
+- Proper UI
+- Class reminder and scheduling
+- Auditable log either grafana or elk
+- Well I think there are a lot to be implemented for ecommerce with school based method that had teacher and schedule.